keymanapp/keyman/developer/src/README.md

 Windows.
 Shared units are intended to live in common, however the following projects will need to be updated in the future.

-* kmbrowserhost in Windows is included as part of Keyman Developer.

 # Folders

 ## src/common